 Even though Nevada baccarat revenue surpassed blackjack revenue by more than $100 million in 2015, the annual win amount from craps was just a fraction of blackjack’s.
 Nevada casinos earned about $383 million from craps in 2015 compared to $1.09 billion from blackjack.

 Nearly every casino in the United States that offers table games offers blackjack.

 Since this statement does not hold true for craps or roulette, it’s a testament to the game’s popularity and understanding among players and regulators alike.

-Florida, for example, is an emerging gaming destination and a thriving gaming jurisdiction.
+Florida, for example, is an emerging gaming destination and jurisdiction.
 For the time being, a compact between Florida’s Native American tribes and the state government limits the presence of non-poker table games to tribal casinos.
 That exclusivity makes casino-resort properties like the Seminole Hard Rock Hollywood one of the most lucrative in North America.
 The South Florida casino is home to over 100 table games and dozens of active blackjack tables at peak hours.

 California’s regulatory limitations requiring all wagering competitions to be parimutuel forces players to wager against each other.
 They do not wager directly against the house.
 State-sponsored card rooms and race tracks make money by taking a structured percentage out of the prize pool.
 The take is based on the total amount wagered.

 To allow blackjack in a parimutuel-only gaming environment, the game in California is “banked” by other players.
 It can also be banked by a “corporation” that provides the service to the casino full time.
 A fee collected from each player before every hand goes directly to the casino.
 It is separate from the wagers (and subsequent wins and losses) on the table.
 It’s effectively an ante required to be dealt into a round of blackjack.